FH-Potsdam/doing-projection-mapping/docs/heavym-live.md

 ### Basic Usage

 The application consists of two windows.
 The editor window and the projection window.
-To get the projection window up and running you need to connect your window and enable your projector by clicking on the projector icon on the top of the window.
+To get the projection window up and running you need to connect and enable your projector by clicking on the projector icon on the top of the window.
 You will be presented with a screen selection.
 Select the one that is your secondary screen and hit okay.
 Your secondary screen should now be a black fullscreen window.

 ![](images/heavym-live-ui-projector-selection.png)